Luís de Ataíde, 3rd Count of Atouguia: Ambassador to the court of Charles V

 In February 1547, King João III appointed him ambassador to the court of Charles V, Emperor of the Holy Empire.

 He left Portugal on March 5 and arrived at the emperor's camp, located on the banks of the Elbe River in Saxony, on April 17 - that is, seven days before the battle that was to take place at Mühlberg.

 On April 21, he was received by the emperor and went with him to mass.
 He told him of his desire to participate in the forthcoming battle against the Protestants and Charles V reacted by "expressing contentment ... for his intention to serve on the expedition".

 Ataíde thus participated in the battle that resulted in one of the greatest military victories of Charles V - and a resounding defeat for the Lutherans of the Schmalkaldic League, which would lead to its subsequent dissolution.
 He stood out for his courage in combat, and the emperor rewarded him on the occasion by offering him a plate armour.

-This combat experience was also an opportunity for Dom Luís de Ataíde to learn military techniques in land warfare, with the greatest specialists of his time, such as the emperor himself and the 3rd Duke of Alba - applied by a multinational army of about 25,000 men and 8,000 horsemen.
-Such knowledge, in conjunction with the practice of naval warfare which he had already gained in the East, would help build his reputation for high competence in military matters.
+This combat experience was an opportunity for Dom Luís de Ataíde to learn military techniques in land warfare.
+He fought alongside some of the greatest warfare specialists of his time, including the Emperor Charles V and the 3rd Duke of Alba.
+Managing a multinational army of about 25,000 men and 8,000 horsemen in conjunction with the practice of naval warfare he gained in the East, would help build his reputation for high competence in military matters.

 At the beginning of 1548, he returned to Portugal, and years later, in 1555, he was confirmed by king João III as lord of the town of Atouguia, on the death of his father.
 He then occupied himself with the defense of his territory, that was a constant target of attacks by French corsairs.
 And he was careful to stay away from the political struggles and intrigues that followed the death of king João III, concerning the regencies, first of Catarina of Austria and then of Cardinal Dom Henrique.